RED Air Flight 203: Footage of the incident

-The scene was captured by Miami International Airport's CCTV camera and the ground crew employee's cellphone.
+The scene was captured by Miami International Airport's CCTV camera and a ground crew employee's cellphone.
 Two videos were subsequently released showing scenes onboard the aircraft during the landing and when the passengers were evacuating the aircraft.
 The footage was recorded by one of the passengers onboard.
-The first video shows the aircraft's harsh landing and the unusual vibrations before the left landing gear collapsed.
+The first video shows the aircraft's landing and the unusual vibrations before the left landing gear collapsed.
 The collapse of the left landing gear was heard at the end of the first video.
 The second video shows the passenger who recorded the footage exiting the aircraft.
 Another smartphone video was released, showing the moment inside the plane from touch down on the runway until the stop of the aircraft.
-This video shows just what the other onboard video shows, but this video also shows the passengers’ reactions during the incident.
+This video shows not just what the other onboard video shows, but also the passengers' reactions during the incident.

 Investigation

 The National Transportation Safety Board (NTSB) arrived on scene the following day and began an investigation.
 A preliminary report issued by the NTSB cited four minor injuries to passengers, rather than the three originally reported by news outlets.
-The preliminary report stated that both flight recorders (data and voice) were recovered and their data was successfully downloaded by the NTSB.
-The NTSB also noted that the "left and right main landing gear were removed from the aircraft for further evaluation."
-A cause of the accident has not yet been reported by the NTSB.
+Both flight recorders (data and voice) were recovered and their data was successfully downloaded by the NTSB.
+The NTSB also removed the left and right main landing gear from the aircraft for further evaluation.